Reinstate? Reassign? Navy to Decide Fate of Fired Captain

 The Navy’s top admiral will soon decide the fate of the ship captain who was fired after pleading for commanders to move faster to safeguard his coronavirus-infected crew on the USS Theodore Roosevelt.

 In the glare of a public spotlight, Adm.
 Mike Gilday will decide whether Navy Capt.
 Brett Crozier stepped out of line when he went around his chain of command and sent an email pushing for action to stem the outbreak.
 As of Friday, 660 sailors on the aircraft carrier, now docked at Guam, had tested positive for the virus and seven were hospitalized.
-One sailor has died, and more than 4,000 of the ship's 5,000 crew members have been moved onto the island for quarantine.
+O ne sailor, who was from Arkansas, has died, and more than 4,000 of the ship's 5,000 crew members have been moved onto the island for quarantine.

 Gilday's review won't be limited to Crozier.
 It will also look at the command climate on the ship and higher up within the Pacific-based fleet, to determine if there are broader leadership problems in a region critical to America's national security interests.